JotForm vs Typeform vs FormStack vs Budibase

 One important issue is how submitted data is stored and managed.
 Most form builders are primarily intended to be used with their own cloud-based internal database.
 This isn’t inherently insecure, but it could be problematic for many use cases.

-So, if security is a priority, you might want to focus on platforms that offer key functionality like self-hosting, external database support, SSO, air-gapped deployments, auditing, back-ups, or other mission-critical features.
+So, if security is a priority, you might want to focus on platforms that offer key functionality like self-hosting, visual RBAC, external database support, SSO, air-gapped deployments, auditing, back-ups, or other mission-critical features.

 Of course, we also need to be conscious of where security features sit within individual vendors’ pricing models - assuming they’re provided at all.